Updated Jun 18, 2026§ For Pets

 On the hardware side, though, FollowMyPaw’s review praised the collar attachment — Weenect’s buckle mount stays put better than Tractive’s rubber clip, which some owners say loosens after a few weeks of outdoor wear.

-• Tractive CAT Mini: 3-5 days typical, up to 7 days with Power Saving Zone active at home
+• Tractive CAT Mini: longer when Power Saving Zone is active at home, shorter with frequent LIVE Tracking

 Bottom line on battery: you’re charging either one every few days.
 Neither is set-and-forget.
 The difference between them is negligible here.